 The Board of Directors is composed of 11 directors.
 The Board of Directors regularly meets once a month and holds extraordinary meetings as necessary.
-In addition to matters stipulated by laws and regulations or the Articles of Incorporation, the board determines important matters related to the business execution of the Company and supervises the business execution of directors and executive officers.
+In addition to matters stipulated by laws and regulations or the Articles of Incorporation, the board determines important matters related to the business execution of the Company and supervises the business execution of directors the Company and supervises the business execution of directors and executive officers.
 Also, in addition to at the regular Board of Directors' meetings, resolutions of the Board of Directors may be made in writing in accordance with laws and regulations.
 For important corporate strategies such as the basic policies of medium- to long-term management plans, a system is established that enables the Board of Directors to make appropriate decisions upon deliberation by the Senior Executive Committee.
 Additionally, the Executive Committee has a system in place to discuss and examine, from various angles, measures related to job execution that directly impact businesses.